 The Xarelto dosage your doctor prescribes will depend on the type and severity of the condition you’re using Xarelto to treat or prevent.
 Other medical conditions you have can also affect your Xarelto dosage.

 Before starting Xarelto, tell your doctor about any medical conditions you have.
 You’ll likely have blood or urine tests to check your liver and kidney function before and during Xarelto treatment.
 Based on these tests, your doctor may increase or decrease your starting dosage if needed.
-Also, during treatment, your doctor may adjust your therapeutic dose.
-This is the amount of drug that’s needed to be effective but low enough not to be harmful to your body.

 If you have questions about adjustments to your Xarelto dosage, talk with your doctor or pharmacist.